 Launch and spin almost always go hand-in-hand.
 The same dynamic that creates a higher launch also increases spin.

-The upward "kicking" motion of a _softer_ 'tip shaft_ can also slightly alter the angle of attack and how the clubface 'meets the ball.
-'This tends t'a impart 'more backspin onto the 'ball.
-This a reason why slow, smooth players sometimes love shaft with it.
+The upward "kicking" motion of a softer tip shaft can also slightly alter the angle of attack and how the clubface meets the ball.
+This tends to impart more backspin onto the ball.
+This is a reason why slow, smooth players sometimes love a shaft with such characteristics.

-The stability of a stiff tip shaft helps maintain a consistent angle of attack which promotes tour pro like consistency through impact.
+The stability of a stiff tip shaft helps maintain a consistent angle of attack which promotes tour pro-like consistency through impact.
 The result is typically less spin.
-By reducing how much the clubhead's loft changes during impact, 'spin numbers often drop, helping shots bore through the air instead of 'ballooning'.
+By reducing how much the clubhead's loft changes during impact, spin numbers often drop, helping shots bore through the air instead of ballooning.

 Don't Ignore the Feel Factor